FinAminToastCrunch/FinAminToastCrunch.github.io/_legendary_papers/legendary_papers.md

 ### *Winning the Lottery Ahead of Time: Efficient Early Network Pruning*
 **Authors:** Ekdeep Singh Lubana, Robert P. Dick
 **Subject:** Pruning
 **Remark:** Dives into early network pruning using a gradient flow framework, borrowing concepts from the neural tangent kernel (NTK) to justify early parameter removal.
-It challenges the traditional pruning post-training by demonstrating that the NTK can guide the removal of redundant parameters even before substantial training, sparking fresh debates on when and how pruning should be optimally performed. -->
+It challenges the traditional pruning post-training by demonstrating that the NTK can guide the removal of redundant parameters even before substantial training, sparking fresh debates on when and how pruning should be optimally performed.

+{% endcomment %}